 The mission of the California State University, Long Beach President's Ambassador Program is to:

-President’s Ambassadors work collaboratively with President Alexander representing CSULB and its mission and goals.
+President’s Ambassadors work collaboratively with Interim President Para representing CSULB and its mission and goals.
 At the most basic level, they are volunteers who give their time, talent and enthusiasm freely for the advancement of California State University, Long Beach.
 How do they do this?